 As with all professions, standards of practice have been established to ensure children are getting the very best we know about effective teaching.
 The Standards of Practice for International Teachers incorporate these universal professional standards and extend them to include additional aspects of practice that are essential in the international school setting.
-These have been vetted by international educational agencies below and are widely used across international schools.
+These have been, and will continue to be, vetted by the international educational agencies below, and will be revised and refined as more input and perspectives are shared.
 The evidence you provide to support how you are reaching each standard forms the central part of the new TIE resume.

 We invite you to look through the standard sets below.